 1. Over-the-Wheel Straps:

-One of the most common auto tie-down strap you may be familiar with is the over-the-wheel straps!
+One of the most common auto tie-down straps you may be familiar with is the over-the-wheel strap!
 While other tire straps, like the lasso wheel straps, have between one or two tie-down points, over-the-wheel straps are designed with having two anchor points.
-However, because of this design these trailer straps can only be attached to trailers or car beds that have floor anchor points.
+However, because of this design, these trailer straps can only be attached to trailers or car beds that have floor anchor points.
 However, if you want to use over-the-wheel straps and lack floor tie-down points, you can invest in E-track systems as a solution!